 Not only is a warm shower relaxing after a long day, but it can work wonders in helping you fight nighttime allergies.
 A shower allows you to cleanse your hair and skin of any possible allergens.
 Also, the steam from a warm shower can help relieve symptoms like a stuffy nose.

 9. Have your pets sleep outside of the bedroom

 This one can be tough for us pet-lovers!
 But, if you’re possibly allergic to pet dander or allergens your pet’s fur is carrying such as pollen from outside, it’s the best decision for your rest.
 Create a designated sleeping space for them outside of your bedroom.

-A nasal inhaler like BoomBoom can alleviate nighttime allergy symptoms.
+A nasal stick like BoomBoom can alleviate nighttime allergy symptoms.
 It contains essential oils and menthol which help get rid of symptoms like nasal congestion, coughing, sneezing, and sore throat.

 This can be used as opposed to an essential oil diffuser if you’re looking for something a little more convenient.
-Nasal inhalers are also easy to travel with!
+Nasal sticks are also easy to travel with!

 Bonus: Many of these nighttime allergy remedies are also great practices for a relaxing end-of-the-day routine even when you’re not suffering from allergies.

 Dealing with allergies during the day is bad enough.
 But, when they seem to be worse at night, that’s when it becomes really frustrating.
 Knowing the cause and having a toolbox of solutions can make a huge difference to give you great rest.